Assault Rifles And You

 They rely on their flashbang to temporarily disable the enemy.
 On paper, this is even better than just debuffing them, but it doesn't work against bosses.
 Still a good choice for a secondary echelon to take care of everything else, especially later in the game where non-boss enemies start getting ridiculous too.
 UMP9 is relatively easy to get and decent, but Type 79 is a straight upgrade if you manage to get your hands on her.
 M16A1 is a hybrid stun+armour+evasion tank too, so you might not need to use an SMG for this early in the game.

 Evasion tanks rely on self buffs to make themselves harder to hit.
 This makes them more reliant on equip and skills than other tanks, and vulnerable to high-accuracy Jäger as well as undodgeable boss attacks.
-Additionally, we don't yet have any of the good evasion tanks (Suomi comes closest), and the ones we do have, have subpar tile buffs.
-While not really useful in general-purpose echelons, some bosses do want to be tanked by them (Dreamer!), so it won't hurt to have at least one of them levelled.
+While not quite as useful as stun or debuff tanks in general-purpose echelons, some bosses do want to be tanked by them (Dreamer!), so it won't hurt to have at least one of them levelled.

 Yet another niche: Their skill doesn't proc until 8 seconds into the battle and only lasts another 4, which makes them vulnerable for most of all battles, no matter if they're short or long.
 This makes them rather situational tanks, but sometimes, you really need to skip one particular enemy attack.
 G36c is the best overall shield tank, but sometimes, you want Thompson's higher HP pool instead.